Walt Disney World Resort, Downtown Disney West Side

 Cuban sandwich, Cuban-style skirt steak, and ropa vieja (shredded beef in tomato sauce).

-- Lunch/Dinner Menu (has snacks)
+- Lunch/Dinner Menu

 - Specialty Beverages and Wine Menu